 Yes.
-You will NOT be applying for your permit in the state you reside.
-This is for you to obtain a Virginia Non Resident Carry Permit/License which is accepted in many states as a valid concealed carry permit, but NOT in Nevada.
-This is good for recoprocity to other states only for Nevada residents and non-residents.
+You will NOT be applying for your permit in Nevada.
+This is for you to obtain a New Hampshire Nonresident Carry Permit/License which is accepted in the state you reside as a valid concealed carry permit.

 This class/training is only valid for one year before you apply for your permit.
 If you do not apply within one year, your training will not be valid and you will have to retake training per state law.